-Population aged 12 and over who reported that they have been diagnosed by a health professional as having arthritis.
+Population aged 15 and over who reported that they have been diagnosed by a health professional as having arthritis.
+Prior to 2009-2010, data for this indicator covered population aged 12 and over.

 Arthritis includes rheumatoid arthritis and osteoarthritis, but excludes fibromyalgia.